dkandalov/dkandalov.github.io/micro-blog.md

 }
 </kotlin>

+Just for reference I created <https://youtrack.jetbrains.com/issue/KT-69957> (I bet there is a duplicate issue which didn't manage to find)

 #### 2024/07/15
 If you happen to be in London tomorrow (16th July), come to the eXtreme Tuesday Club (XTC) London's oldest agile meetup.
 It will be hosted again in East London hipsterlands 🧐 <https://www.meetup.com/extreme-tuesday-club-xtc/events/301157888>